aditigarg08/Green-Crop-Analyzer/README.md

 Dataset and trained model are not included in the repository due to size constraints

 This project was developed and trained using Google Colab

+⚠️ Note: If GitHub preview does not render correctly, please open the notebook using the Colab link provided at the top.